jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 ### 190 Procedure where caveat lodged
 (1) In the case of an access strip that is subject to this Act, if the Registrar is satisfied that a caveat is lodged by a person who is registered as the owner of a freehold estate in the access strip, the Registrar must refuse the application to the extent that it relates to an estate protected by the caveat.
 (2) In the case of an access strip that is not subject to this Act, if the Registrar is satisfied that a caveat is lodged by a person who is the owner of a freehold estate in the access strip, the Registrar must refuse the application to the extent that it relates to an estate protected by the caveat.
-(3) In the case of any access strip, if the Registrar is satisfied that a caveat is lodged by a territorial authority or statutory body, the Registrar must refuse the application to the extent that the whole or part of the access strip is a road, service, land, or access way that the territorial authority or statutory body has jurisdiction over.
+(3) In the case of any access strip, if the Registrar is satisfied that a caveat is lodged by a territorial authority or statutory body, the Registrar must refuse the application to the extent that the whole or part of the access strip is a road, service lane, or access way that the territorial authority or statutory body has jurisdiction over.
 (4) A caveat must remain noted under section 187 if an application is fully or partially refused.

 ### 191 Owner of access strip who is not adjoining owner